cdent/etcd-compute/README.md

   somehow during that time?
 * Failure is just failure.
 Try again yourself, we're not going to do it for you.

+# Misc

+* If you are running a linux VM on an esxi hypervisor for this stuff you might need to `export LIBGUESTFS_BACKEND_SETTINGS=force_tcg` to get filesystem manipulation to work well.